benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 ## Content

-	- "€œ main.m " is the main script using standard Matlab code.
+	- "main.m " is the main script using standard Matlab code.
-	- "€ œmain_cpp.m " is similar to "main.m" but contains MEX functions running converted C++ code using the Matlab Coder app.
+	- "main_cpp.m " is similar to "main.m" but contains MEX functions running converted C++ code using the Matlab Coder app.
-	- " ROBOT_CPP/ " ontains the MEX functions.
+	- "ROBOT_CPP/ " ontains the MEX functions.